material-motion/material-motion/specifications/expressions.md

 ### "Style"

-**Proposal (status: new)**: How can we "stylize" expressions without having to resort to a brand new Language?
+**Proposal (status: new)**: How can we "stylize" motion expressions without having to resort to a brand new Language?

-TODO: Provide recommendations for customizing Expressions without having to resort to creating an entirely new Language or subclass of a Language.
+TODO: Provide recommendations for customizing motion expressions without having to resort to creating an entirely new Language or subclass of a Language.

 Ideas

-Encourage functions that accept expressions for the purposes of styling:
+Encourage functions that accept motion expressions for the purposes of styling:

     expression = Language().term()
     expression = someStyler(expression)

 Discussion

-Is more likely that we'll allow clients to stylize Plans than we will allow styling of Expressions/Languages.
+Is more likely that we'll allow clients to stylize Plans than we will allow styling of motion expressions/Languages.